Riizu/battleship/readme.md

 * Game: Primary game logic location.
 Instantiates all relevant game objects
 * Player: Represents a player.
 Stores owned ships, guess history, places ships
 * Guess: Represents a guess.
 Stores its location and what type it was.
 * Ship: Represents a given ship.
-Stores data on ship style, sunk state, hit state, position
+Stores data on ship style, sunk state, hit state, position, placed state, ship owner, places on board
-* Board: Handles board draws, borders, and board size
+* Board: each player's existing ship count and board size
 * AI: Represents an AI player for single-player games
 * InputHandler: Controls and manages all user input